 - 1. Downstream drainage

 - 2. Surface drainage of downstream slopes

 - 3. Seepage measurements

-- 4. Earth dam section crest
+- 4. Earth dam section crest . he researches be a section of the light of the

 - 5. Earth dam section u/s and d/s slopes

 - 6. Junction earth work with masonry/concrete sections and outlets

-- 7. Relief walls
+- 7. Relief walls Study for a manifold surger care we come have and

 - 8. Breaching Section(if provided)

 - 4.3 Remedial measures proposed as a part of modernisation of project should be described.

-5. Land Potential
+Land Potential 5.

 The following points and additional points, if any, as relevant to the project shall be discussed in details under this chapter.
+Electricate from rosibilita Mari